Worklytics/psoxy/docs/sources/atlassian/jira/README.md

   - `read:group:jira`: for retrieving group members
   - `read:avatar:jira`: for retrieving group members

+You will need a web browser and a terminal with `curl` available (such as macOS terminal, Linux, an AWS CLoud Shell, [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), etc)

 ## Setup Instructions

   1. Go to https://developer.atlassian.com/console/myapps/ and click on "Create"